MattHall/maptastic/README.markdown

     script/plugin install git@github.com:MattHall/maptastic.git

+...and run the ake task to install the required js file into your javascripts directory.
+You will probably need to include this in your layouts, too.

+    rake maptastic:install

 You'll need to add the [Google Maps **V3**][3] script include in your page, above your semantic_form:

     <script type='text/javascript' src='http://maps.google.com/maps/api/js?sensor=true'></script>